John Hastings, 2nd Earl of Pembroke: Feud with Lord Grey of Ruthin

 While Pembroke was on campaign, Lord Grey of Ruthin received word that the Earl had died in France.
 Believing this, and as Pembroke's heir, he entered Pembroke's Northamptonshire estate near the village of Yardley Hastings to hunt.
 When Pembroke returned to England in early 1371 and heard of this, he was enraged.
 He petitioned the King at Marlborough Castle that September for satisfaction, but was unable to persuade Edward to assist him.
 Indeed, it may be that he was refused entry to the King's chambers by the royal chamberlain, Lord Latimer.
-While Latimer undoubtedly had the authority to restrict access to the King, notes Ormrod, "to refuse so distinguished a supplicant as John Hastings was, however, an outrageous abuse of power and a major affront to the nobility’s trust in the politics of access".
+While Latimer undoubtedly had the authority to restrict access to the King, notes Ormrod, "to refuse so distinguished a supplicant as John Hastings was, however, an outrageous abuse of power and a major affront to the nobility's trust in the politics of access".

 Pembroke complained to anyone who would listen.
-Latimer later claimed that his master had, in fact, discussed the event with Pembroke, although Latimer also felt Ruthin had acted appropriately under the circumstances and was able to offer Pembroke little comfort.
+Latimer later said his master had, in fact, discussed the event with Pembroke, although Latimer also felt Ruthin had acted appropriately under the circumstances and was able to offer Pembroke little comfort.
 Ruthin attempted to make peace with Pembroke, even coming to him at Yardley Hastings in the company of the Earls of Hereford, March and Salisbury.
 Pembroke threatened Ruthin with disinheritance, which the three earls objected to.
 Pembroke did not, at that time, carry out his threat.

 Pembroke was still in England in early 1372, when his wife, now aged sixteen, became pregnant.
 Before he left – unaware of this development – he arranged contingency plans in case he failed to return from campaign.
 To avoid Ruthin inheriting anything in the event of Pembroke's death, Pembroke sought and received the King's permission to make a further enfeoffment following the one of 1369.
 This specified that – after his debts had been paid – most of his land would pass to a cousin, William Beauchamp.
 Beauchamp was not only his friend but in Pembroke's eyes a worthy successor to his title.
 This may have been an extreme reaction to a personal dislike of Ruthin.
 In the event Pembroke's plans were unnecessary since his wife gave birth to a male heir after he left the country.